SoftSysGhidra/main/SoftSysGhidra/exercise1.md

 # Exercise 1: Getting Started with Ghidra

-This Exercise will introduce you to some of the most essential features of Ghidra.
+This exercise will introduce you to some of the most essential features of Ghidra.
 We will also explore the limits of decompilers and solve a simple CrackMe exercise.

 ## Trouble with Types